freeCodeCamp/guide/src/pages/articles/miscellaneous/react-with-webpack-file-structure/index.md

 This file will contain a list of all the files and folders that are **not** to be included when we push our project to GitHub.
 There is a website that serves boilerplate code for `.gitignore` files, which is very useful, because often, a `.gitignore` file can be rather long and verbose, and we may forget some files or folders that we want Git to ignore.

-Go to [https://www.gitignore.io/](https://www.gitignore.io/) and type `Node` into the search bar, then click `Generate`.
+Go to <a href='https://www.gitignore.io/' target='_blank' rel='nofollow'>https://www.gitignore.io/</a> and type `Node` into the search bar, then click `Generate`.
 This will generate a file that looks like this:

     # Created by https://www.gitignore.io/api/node